jelle619/cahcaw.nl/3_6_Flabbergasted.md

 Then I thought, hm, it is a bit bullish to vandalize newspapers I deliver.
 But, this event, it will never ever happen again in my life.
 So, I will regret it if I don't do it.
 Suffice to say after packing my newspapers I stopped by my home to pick up a marker.

 ![3.6b.jpg](/treehouse_story/3.6b.jpg)
-*Text on our image: Not just a treehouse, but it has to be demolished* The contents of the article itself is the same as the online article, which can be found in the previous chapter.

 ... and people loved it.
 The article, my small extra touch with a marker.
 The support was almost overwhelming.
 To give you an idea:
 - The next morning one of the houses I delivered to (and saw the 'your deliverer' note), had cut out the picture of the article and taped it on their front door.
 Under it they put a text: "I hope your treehouse may stay!"